kekellyu/myo/README.md

-# Controlling the myoleg and exoskeleton with myosuite deprl
+# Controlling the exoskeleton with myosuite deprl

 ## Changes: